Free and Reduced Meal Application

 Click here for a short video on the online application process.

 All students who qualify for free or reduced price meals receive breakfast and lunch meals free of charge.
 Instructions on completing and submitting your application are provided below.
-Please contact the Nutrition Services Office at 503-356-3957, if you have questions or need additional assistance.
+Please contact Laurie Bishop, Meal Benefits Coordinator, at 503-356-3957, if you have questions or need additional assistance.

 Download the instructions and applications below.
 Complete and accurate applications are required for timely processing.